-If your community association hasn’t already started working on your 2020 budget, now it’s crunch time.
+If your community association hasn’t already completed your 2021 budget, it’s crunch time.
 Your proposed budget needs to be ready in time for your annual general meeting (AGM) so your members can approve it.

 Creating the budget is the single most important action your board can take.
 Your budget is essentially the board’s action plan for the coming year.
 And to make a good budget, you need to have a strategy…

 Because community associations are non-profit organizations, there’s not a lot of wiggle room on the financial side of things.
 You have expenses that must be paid out – garbage pickup, utilities, landscaping, etc. You also must have enough to put aside for your replacement funds.
 And if the board wants to accomplish any initiatives throughout the year, like capital improvements, painting the lobby or finally resurfacing those tired looking tennis courts, you need to have enough money coming in to cover it.

 For most community associations, the primary (or even the sole) source of income is the assessments.
 That means you must walk a very thin line to predict exactly how much money you need to take in to cover all the budgetary needs without going over.

 If assessments are too high, homeowners won’t want to pay them.
 If assessments are too low, the board may find themselves in the unenviable position of enacting a special assessment.
 A special assessment is a one-time extra charge, split among the membership to cover unplanned expenses, and NOBODY wants to get that bill.